 Consider and thoroughly examine the claims of religion.

 - Who has observed the Creator’s interaction with mankind?

 - Who has observed spirits and supernatural events?

 - Why should one prophet be preferred over the others?

 - Who has observed supernatural miracles and where are the eyewitness reports to examine?

-For the sake of pure honesty and a sincere search for truth, I make this plea for using the standard of evidence without bias, and I base this standard of evidence on the honesty of Christian morality.
-Be aware of scientific theories that necessitate one religion’s deity over nature’s God, and avoid the unfair bias of secular theories that remove God from scientific inquiry.
+For the sake of pure honesty and a sincere search for truth, this is a plea for using the standard of evidence without bias.
+The honest person must become aware of scientific theories that necessitate one religion’s deity over nature’s God, and one must avoid the unfair bias of secular theories that remove God from scientific inquiry.
 Such biases must be noted to honestly reach the truth.
-May you find truth.
-Farewell.